 Travel plays a big part in the food we create, too.
 As a health, nutrition and wellness expert, two of my favourite places I’ve visited are Okinawa, Japan, and Ikaria, Greece – both Blue Zones known for having large populations of centenarians and the world’s longest-lived cultures.
 I was lucky enough to spend several weeks on each island studying and experiencing their local diets.

-Travelling was something I didn’t start until later in life
+Traveling was something I didn’t start until later in life

 The common themes were striking.
 Both are somewhat isolated islands, preventing industrialised food from entering on scale.
-Therefore, the communities rely mostly on a diet of what is affordable and available, which includes local or homegrown fruits, vegetables and legumes and a smattering of seafood or pastured meat.
+Therefore, the communities rely mostly on a diet of what is affordable and available, which includes local or homegrown fruits, vegetables and a smattering of seafood or pastured meat.
 Residents in both destinations have naturally low-calorie consumption due to smaller, healthier portions of a largely plant-based diet.

-Travelling was something I didn’t start until later in life.
-I was so career-focused in my twenties, I never even used my holiday days.
+Traveling was something I didn’t start until later in life.
+I was so career-focused in my twenties, I never even used my vacation days.
 It wasn’t until my early thirties when I began to explore and fell in love with it.
 However, taking a week off here and there to visit a new country didn’t really satisfy me.
 It was never long enough to immerse myself in the local culture and understand it as deeply as I wanted to.

 Wellness is determined not just by diet, but the right environment